ossimlabs/tlv/README.md

 ### Dev

 Each commit will initiate a deployment of the newly created docker image (named `dev-<timestamp>`) to the omar-dev.ossim.io domain.
+Only the image name is changed, but any commit on this branch will lead to a rebuild/redeploy of the docker image.